No Products in the Cart

 If statements of love feel a bit too familiar, it’s best to close with something friendly but not overstated.
 Someone you know well might appreciate, “Your friend”, “Warm wishes”, “Fondly”, or, “Warmly”.
 These express warm sentiments without being overly aggressive.

 Acquaintances that you aren’t close with, but still approach in a friendly manner, like your child’s teacher or coach, a work colleague, or a neighbor you chat with on occasion, will appreciate casual closings such as, “All the best”, “Best wishes”, “Cheers!”, “Sincerely yours”, and “Best regards”.

 Certain situations call for very specific sentiments.
 We discussed formal letters earlier.
 Other examples might be sympathy cards or thank you notes.
 Otherwise, the most important thing is to be yourself.
 Few people today take offense to “inappropriate” letter endings in a relaxed setting.
+If you're wondering how to sign a birthday card, don't worry too much.
+Birthdays are fun celebrations, so no one will fault warm wishes in a greeting card with an informal feel.
 So feel free to close your letter in whatever way you see fit.
 There are thousands of ways to end a letter.
 Try a new one each time!

 Once you’ve taken care of how to end a card, the next question is how to send the card.

 For many people, sending handwritten cards is something they want to do, but don’t have the time.
 Businesses frequently need to send large volumes of handwritten cards.
 Simply Noted can create handwritten cards automatically using our handwriting machines.
 They’re outfitted with real ballpoint pens to accurately recreate the experience of sending an authentic, personal card.
 It’s the next best thing to sending it yourself!